What are the admission requirements?

 What are the procedure and deadlines for the Oral Exam?

 The oral exam, like the comprehensive exam, is a requirement for a student to advance to candidacy and shouls be completed by the end of the student's fourth semester at Stony Brook.
 In practical terms the latest passing date is August 20 for students who entered in the Fall and January 20 for those who entered in the Spring.
 You should contact the Graduate Program Director at least three weeks before the exam and establish the composition of the committee.
-Once the committee is approved by the GPD, fill out the "purple form", you can get it from the Physics Main Office.
-Pick up or print out the signature sheet and the advisor's note before the exam.
+Once the committee is approved by the GPD, fill out this form and email to Matt and Don.
+Also download the signature sheet and the advisor's note before the exam.
 Make sure they are signed after the exam.
 Submit the signature sheet and the advisor's note to the Physics Main Office.

 I am doing research in BNL and my advisor works there.
 What should I do?